anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   4. Validate the registrar certificate received in the agent-provided-proximity-registrar-cert in the pledge-voucher-request trigger request (in the field "agent-provided-proximity-registrar-cert") successfully, including validity and authorization to bootstrap the particular pledge.

 If all verification steps stated above have been performed successfully, the pledge SHALL end the provisional accept state for the domain trust anchor and the LDevID(Reg).
-If multiple signatures are contained in the voucher-response, the pledge MUST verify all successfully.

 If an error occurs during the verification it SHALL be signaled in the reason field of the pledge voucher status.